-Fixed transactions, including increment offers, decrement bids, and Up-To Congestion Transactions are modeled in the Resource, Scheduling & Commitment (RSC).
+Fixed transactions, including increment offers and decrement bids, are modeled in the Resource Commitment (RSC).
+Up-To Congestion Transactions are not modeled in the commitment, but are handled in the Day-ahead dispatch.

 The Day-ahead security analysis treats increment offers as injections (generation) and decrement bids as withdrawals (loads).